aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

 # Early Algebra Framework 2022

+*NB: this framework is obsolete.
+The document is kept here to keep the references at the end around.*

 ## Literature Review on Early Algebra

 Kieran (2004) framework for early algebraic thinking will be adopted to serve as the foundation of any early algebra curriculum.